 be liberal in sprinkling lemon and chaat masala over it as per your taste buds. you have to eat this chana dal bhel immediately… because if it becomes moist then you won’t get the crisp taste. ideally, it should be crisp and spicy in taste and it goes well as a tea time snack.

-- 1 tbsp finely chopped raw mango (optional)
+- 1 tablespoon finely chopped raw mango, optional

 - sev for garnishing

-- salt as required – as there is already salt in the chana dal, add carefully
+- salt as required - as there is already salt in the chana dal. so add carefully

 - add masala chana dal and finely chopped onion, tomatoes, green chili, raw mangoes, coriander leaves in a bowl.